civilservicelgbt/civilservicelgbt.github.io/_events/2023-04-27-lgbt-me-leadership-panel-event.md

 ---
 layout: event
-title: LGBT+ & ME Leadership Panel Event
+title: "LGBT+ & ME Leadership Panel Event: CALL FOR VOLUNTEERS"
 excerpt: We are running our first panel event for Civil Service staff who identify as LGBT+ and an ethnic minority on Monday 5th June 12.30-1.30pm.
 This panel event will discuss LGBT+ and Minority Ethnic leadership.